poovarasansivakumar2003/Marvel_Batch_4_works/markdown/instagram.md

 ![Kevin Systrom and Mike Krieger](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTo-RDpk_oERZYRoqOS9toIvTTZkBOU_sOz8g&amp;usqp=CAU)

-&gt; Venture Capital Funding
+> Venture Capital Funding

 A crucial turning point came in March 2010 when Systrom attended a party for Hunch, a startup based in Silicon Valley.
 At the party, Systrom met two venture capitalists from `Baseline Ventures and Andreessen Horowitz.` After showing them the prototype of his app, they decided to meet for coffee to discuss it further.
 After their first meeting, Systrom decided to quit his job and focus on Burbn.
 Within two weeks, he had raised *$50 000* in seed funding from both Baseline Ventures and Andreessen Horowitz to further develop his entrepreneurial venture

 ![Burbn](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT3lOcCMBx--DWXJlWhuKzsjqBEmAC6Z9WZCw&amp;usqp=CAU)

-&gt; Pivot to a Photo-Sharing Application
+> Pivot to a Photo-Sharing Application

 After Krieger joined, the two reassessed Burbn and decided to focus primarily on one thing: photographs specifically taken on mobile devices.
 They carefully studied leading apps in the photography category at that time.
 For Krieger and Systrom, the **Hipstamatic app** stood out to them because it was popular and had interesting features that you could apply to photographs, such as *filters*.
 However, it *lacked social media-sharing capabilities;* Systrom and Krieger saw potential in building an app that bridged Hipstamatic and a social media platform like Facebook.